nicc777/k8s-kafka-experiment/experiments/README.md

 ## Step 2: Running the experiment

-The experiments can be controlled by the cammand-and-control pipeline, for which another terminal is required for port forwarding:
+The experiments can be controlled by the command-and-control pipeline, for which another terminal is required for port forwarding:

 ```shell
 # Create port forwarding session: